themiscadiz/API_Assignment/README.md

 4. You can see your API Key from My Apps page in developer.accuweather site.
 5. From the API Reference click on:Current Conditions API
 6. Click on Current Conditions
 7. In Resource URL change the las value numbers of the link, for the unique ID of the city that you want to know the current location.
-Nwe York "Key": "349727"
+New York "Key": "349727"
 8. Click **Send this Request** button

-**In the Response section you are going to see what type of data the current Api give you**
+**In the Response section you are going to see what type of data the Api gives you**

-9. In the cURL section you are going to see a link, that you can copy paste into your code.
+9. In the cURL section you are going to see a link that you can copy paste into your code.

 Save the link into a variable inside file.js.